 **Its aims include “the study of the origin and significance of temples, landscape temples, holy places, earth structures and their layout, and all beneficial forms of natural and metaphysical study, including the association of butterflies and plants in relation to such matters” (Gatekeeper Trust Deed).

-For information on last year’s events, please click here: Wheel of Life Programme 2017
+For information on the events from the last two years, please click here: